DerCooleVonDem/PocketEngine/README.md

 - **⚠️ Warning System**: Title notifications at 30, 20, 10, 5, 4, 3, 2, 1 seconds before reset
 - **👥 Automatic Player Management**: All remaining players are kicked with friendly messages
 - **🔄 Clean Reset**: Server returns to pristine waiting state, ready for new players
+- **🚪 Auto-Reset on Empty**: Server automatically resets when all players leave during any game state

 ### How It Works
 1. **Round Ends** - Players see victory/defeat titles and are moved to victory world